kailaisun/GenAI4Urban-Energy/README.md

 ## Introduction

-The code implementation for the paper: SENSE: Satellite-based ENergy Synthesis for Sustainable Environment via Satellite Imagery.
+The code implementation for the paper: SENSE: Satellite-based ENergy Synthesis for Sustainable Environment.

 <img src="fig1.png" width="90%">